VerifiedarXiv:2201.1190322 min

 Why writing it out could help

-Before the experiments, stay suspicious.
+It is worth being suspicious before crediting the chain.
 Several reasons this might work are plausible, and at least three of them turn out to be wrong, or beside the point.

 The intuitive story the authors offer has a few parts, and they are reasons to like the method rather than evidence that the chain does the work.
 A chain of thought lets the model break a multi-step problem into pieces and handle them one at a time, so a harder problem can get more intermediate steps (and so more of the model's computation) than an easy one.
 It gives a readable window into how the model reached its answer, useful for finding where the reasoning went wrong (they add, carefully, that a plausible-looking chain does not prove the model actually computed that way).
 And because the steps are just language, the same trick applies to anything you can reason about in words, not only to arithmetic.